Primeira Liga: Competition

 Since the 2014–15 season, there are 18 clubs in the Primeira Liga, up from 16 in the previous seasons.
 During the course of a season, each club plays all teams twice – once at their home stadium and once at their opponent's stadium – for a total of 34 games.
 At the end of each season, the two lowest placed teams are relegated to the Segunda Liga and the top two teams from Segunda Liga are promoted to the Primeira Liga.

 Qualification for European competitions

-The top teams in Primeira Liga qualify for the UEFA Champions League, with the top two teams entering the group stage directly.
-The third placed team enters the playoffs for the group stage of the UEFA Champions League; if they fail to qualify, they enter the UEFA Europa League, along with the fourth placed team and the Taça de Portugal cup winners.
-If the Taça de Portugal cup winners qualify for the UEFA Champions League through league placing, the berth is given to the fifth placed team.
+The top teams in Primeira Liga qualify for the UEFA Champions League, with the winner entering the group stage directly.
+The second placed team enters the playoffs for the group stage of the UEFA Champions League; if they fail to qualify, they enter the UEFA Europa League, along with the Taça de Portugal cup winners.
+If the Taça de Portugal cup winners qualify for the UEFA Champions League through league placing, the berth is given to the third placed team, who otherwise enter the UEFA Europa League qualification.
+The number four enters the qualification stages of the UEFA Conference League.

 UEFA ranking

-UEFA League Ranking as of the 2021–22 season:
+UEFA League Ranking as of the 2023–24 season: